AuroraDAO/idex-api-docs/README.md

 On Monday, Oct 8 at 12pm noon Pacific time breaking changes will be introduced to the IDEX API which must be accounted for within your integrations.
 These changes will help provide the best possible user experience to all consumers of our API now and into the future.

-* Pagination will be added to the `returnOpenOrders` and `returnTradeHistory` HTTP API endpoints.
+* Pagination will be added to the `returnOpenOrders` and `returnTradeHistory` HTTP API endpoints
+* The `market` parameter on the `returnTradeHistory` endpoint will be required
-* `returnOrderBook` will return a smaller number of records.
+* `returnOrderBook` will return a smaller number of records

 [Specifics about these changes are gone into detail under Breaking Changes at the bottom of this document.](#breaking-changes-1).